 3. The Gateway sensing NF may send a service response to the AF (via NEF).
 It may include whether the service request is accepted or rejected with relevant cause value.

 4. When there is a (distributed) sensing NF which manages sensing operation at the target sensing service area, the Gateway sensing NF may send a request for sensing operation to the sensing NF.
+The sensing operation request may include requested sensing service type, time for sensing operation, and sensing service requirement, requested target sensing mode and candidate list of sensing entity.

-Editor's note: the detail procedure how a Gateway sensing NF discovers and selects a (distributed) sensing NF which serves the target sensing service area will be covered by a separate solution for KI#3.The sensing operation request may include requested sensing service type, time for sensing operation, and sensing service requirement, requested target sensing mode and candidate list of sensing entity.
+When a Gateway sensing NF discover and select a (distributed) sensing NF, it retrieves information of (distributed) sensing NFs from NRF and select a proper sensing NF based on its supported sensing service area, sensing service type, and sensing QoS.
+The capability registration of (distributed) sensing NF at NRF follows the principle and methods in solution #14.

 5. When receiving a sensing operation request, the (distributed) sensing NF for the target sensing service area may perform discovery and selection procedure (refer to clause 6.6.5)

-6. The (distributed) sensing NF coordinates the sensing operation with the selected sensing entities.
+6. The (distributed) sensing NF determines the information for the subsequent sensing measurement and sends a sensing service request including the configuration parameters to the sensing entities.

-Editor's note: How sensing NF coordinates the sensing operation will be determined in cooperation with RAN WG.
+Editor's note: The detail of configuration parameters will be determined in cooperation with RAN WG.

-7. Sensing entities perform sensing operations as coordinated by the (distributed) Sensing NF.
+7. Upon receiving the sensing service request from (distributed) sensing NF, the sensing entity performs sensing measurement and obtains 3GPP sensing data as configured by the (distributed) Sensing NF.

-Editor's note: How sensing entities perform sensing operations will be determined in cooperation with RAN WG.
+After receiving the sensing request from a (distributed) sensing NF, a sensing entity and the sensing NF may setup a direct connection over TCP/IP layer to transfer the sensing measurement data and any assistance information.

 8. Sensing entities may provide the collected sensing data to the (distributed) Sensing NF (via signalling message or data connection).